- Clinical Trial Solutions

 There is full control over the rules for the sample size re-estimation including sample size re-estimation look (for Cui-Hung-Wang), maximum sample size, whether to increase to the maximum sample size or the sample size to achieve the target conditional power and bounds for what a “promising” condition power is, among others.

-Future nQuery Adapt updates will increase the number of study designs available, including for survival studies, and the number of options and flexibility for planning an unblinded sample size re-estimation.
+Future nQuery updates will increase the number of study designs available, including for survival studies, the number of options and flexibility for planning an unblinded sample size re-estimation.

 Sample size determination always requires a level of uncertainty over the assumptions made to find the appropriate sample size.
 Many of these assumed values are for nuisance parameters which are not directly related to the effect size.